Brettporter1/Train-Scheduler/README.md

 ### check it out here https://brettporter1.github.io/Train-Scheduler/

-This is a basic javascript application uses firebase to store train information.
+This is a basic javascript application that uses firebase to store train information.